Lucile Hadžihalilović: 1986–1998: Early work

-Hadzihalilovic worked as an editor for a number of films before beginning her own projects.
+Hadžihalilović worked as an editor for a number of films before beginning her own projects.
 The first film she worked on was Sylvain Ledey's short Festin (1986), after which she edited Alain Bourges' 1991 documentary Horizons artificiels (Trois rêves d'architecture), which has been described as "three confrontations between the discourse on architecture and the architecture of speech."
-Soon after, she had begun her collaboration with Gaspar Noé and worked on his 1991 short Carne.
-In 1994, she worked on the short La Baigneuse by Joel Leberre.
-Hadzihalilovic then both produced and edited Noe's feature-length sequel to Carne, 1998's I Stand Alone.

 In the early 1990s, she began to collaborate with the Argentine filmmaker Gaspar Noé.
 She produced and edited Noé's short film Carne (1991) and its sequel, the feature-length I Stand Alone (1998), and together they formed the production company Les Cinémas de la Zone in 1991.
 Noé explained their coming together as business partners: "we discovered that we shared a desire to make films atypical and we decided together to create our own society, Les Cinémas de la Zone, in order to finance our projects."
 Hadzihalilovic's first film after her graduation, La Bouche de Jean-Pierre (1996), was a result of this collaborative effort.
 Hadzihalilovic wrote, edited, produced, and directed the film while Noé worked as the cinematographer.
 La Bouche de Jean-Pierre was shown during the Un Certain Regard panel at the Cannes Film Festival, as well as being selected for various other notable festivals throughout the world.
-Hadzihalilovic also contributed to the screenplay of Noé's critically divisive Enter the Void (2009), and continued as a producer of Lux Æterna (2019) and Vortex (2021).

-Hadzihalilovic's first short feature after her graduating film was La Bouche de Jean-Pierre (1996).
 It is told through the eyes of a young girl, Mimi (Sandra Sammartino), whose mother had attempted suicide.
 Mimi is then relocated to live with her aunt (Denise Aron-Schropfer) and a man named Jean-Pierre (Michel Trillot).
 The film features child abuse, and ends with Mimi taking sleeping pills in an effort to copy her mother.

-In 1998, Hadzihalilovic made Good Boys Use Condoms, one of a series of erotic short films promoting condom use.
+In 1994, Hadžihalilović worked on the short La Baigneuse by Joel Leberre.
+In 1998, Hadžihalilović made Good Boys Use Condoms, one of a series of erotic short films promoting condom use.
 Another in the series, Sodomites, was made by Noé.